tytydraco/yessleep/out/Dont_blink.md

 And I felt them.

 I felt the sun block out.
 I felt them standing over me.
 I heard the creaking of wood straining against fabric.
 I smelled the rot.
 It was suffocating.

+I felt a sharp, crushing pain clamp onto my right calf.

+I screamed, trying to kick out, but the grip was like iron.
+Five rigid, unyielding fingers squeezed my leg, grinding the muscle against the bone.
+It felt cold—a stinging, dry cold that burned through my denim jeans.
+Something clawed at my boot, dragging me backward across the dirt, away from the tree line.

+"No!"
+I shrieked, thrashing blindly.
+My boot connected with something hard and wooden, sending a jarring shock up my leg, but the grip only tightened, pinching so hard I felt something in my leg pop.

-I waited to die.
-I waited for those white gardening gloves to close around my neck, or for a wooden stake to be driven through my back.
+I waited for the end.
+I waited for those white gardening gloves to close around my neck.

 But then...
 I felt a cool touch on my cheek.